-Companies in liquidation The question arises whether a company will be entitled to use its balance of assessed loss once it has been placed in liquidation.
-It frequently happens that the only income derived by such a company will be post-liquidation interest.
-Since this will usually not comprise "income from trade", the focus switches to the company's other activities (such as the collection of debts) in order to pass the trade test and achieve a set-off of the balance of assessed loss against the interest income.
-Companies in liquidation are frequently the target of offers of compromise under section 155 of the Companies Act 71 of 2008.
+section 114 of the Companies Act No. 71 of 2008.
 It is in the interests of the new shareholders to keep the assessed loss alive, though even if the company passes the trade test it must still run the gauntlet of section 103(2).
 The collection of debts In Timberfellers (Pty) Ltd v CIR35 the company had carried on the business of selling agricultural equipment under franchise agreements prior to its liquidation on 20 September 1982.
 As at 30 June 1983, its financial year end, it had a large assessed loss.
-On 5 October 1983 the company was discharged from liquidation after a successful compromise was sanctioned under section 311 of the Companies Act, 1973.
+On 5 October 1983 the company was discharged from liquidation after a successful compromise under section 311 of the Companies Act, 1973 was sanctioned.
 During the period 5 October 1983 to 30 June 1984 the company earned no income, had no employees, stock, franchises or fixed assets of significance.
 Its sole activity consisted of collecting its pre-liquidation debts through a firm of attorneys and its accountant.
 Approximately R200 000 was collected from these pre-liquidation debts.
 The net proceeds were not used for any trading activities and were merely used to repay the shareholder's loan account.
 The Commissioner refused to allow the appellant to carry forward its assessed loss to 1984.
 The appellant argued that the collection of debts constituted a trade.
 The court held that the balance of assessed loss could not be set off.
 This case established the principle that the collection of debts by a company that has no intention of continuing to trade does not constitute trading.
 The decision in COT, SR v Pan African Roadways Ltd36 in which the collection of debts was held to constitute trading was distinguished on the facts.
 Moneylending company in liquidation In ITC 175137 a moneylending company was placed in liquidation but continued to collect money from persons to whom money had been advanced and to repay monies to persons from whom it had borrowed money for a decade after date of liquidation.
 The court permitted the set-off of the balance of assessed loss against post-liquidation interest income.
 The case shows that the activities undertaken by a company after it has been placed in liquidation can constitute a trade for income tax purposes.
 This, however, remains a question of fact.
+Trade v realisation In Robin Consolidated Industries Ltd v CIR38 a company in liquidation only derived income from two isolated sales during the 1988 year of assessment against which it sought to set off its balance of assessed loss.
+The court refused to allow the set-off, drawing a distinction between trade and realisation.
+It was held that they are normally viewed as different, sometimes even opposed concepts.
+The principle to be drawn from this case is that isolated sales made by a company in liquidation on terms not normally adopted, and in a manner that eliminates risk, will not constitute income from trade.
+The case must not, however, be seen as establishing a general principle that a company in liquidation can never conduct trading activities.
 35 1994 (N), 59 SATC 153.